TDH-SSI-Hub/eCR/eICRParser/README.md

 1. Fork the project
 2. Create tables in the database of choice, by running the [SQL code](SQL/TableCreation.sql) in your SQL software connected to the database where you want to create the tables.
 3. Open the Python script [eICRMissingDataGrabber.py](python/eICRMissingDataGrabber.py) and change the following lines to point to the correct locations
-  * 1381, 1382, 1383 - point these to your database
+  * 1381-1383 - point these to your database
   * 1385, 1387 - point these to a location where you have zipped files stored if you have zip files
   * 1409-1470 - Remove or comment these out if you don't have a folder with zipped eICR messages
-  * 1477-1546 - Remove or comment these out if you don't have or don't want to use an NBS staging database for parsing
+  * 1477-1541 - Remove or comment these out if you don't have or don't want to use an NBS staging database for parsing
-  * 1550-1614 - Remove or comment these out if you don't have or don't want to use an NBS production database for parsing
+  * 1546-1616 - Remove or comment these out if you don't have or don't want to use an NBS production database for parsing
-  * 1624 - Change for the database location where you will be putting the parsed data
+  * 1619 - Change for the database location where you will be putting the parsed data
 4. Run the program and trouble shoot as required
-5. If using the [backfilling script](python/eICRMissingDataGrabberBackfiller.py) update the corresponding
+5. If using the [backfilling script](python/eICRMissingDataGrabberBackfiller.py) update the following lines to point to the correct locations
+  * 1377-1379 - point these to your database
+  * 1381, 1382 - point these to a location where you have zipped files stored if you have zip files
+  * 1387 - Changes the dates in the query to make them fit the days you want to backfill
+  * 1404-1465 - Remove or comment these out if you don't have a folder with zipped eICR messages
+  * 1406 - Change the file location here to match the location of the zip files you want to parse
+  * 1472-1532 - Remove or comment these out if you don't have or don't want to use an NBS staging database for parsing
+  * 1537-1601 - Remove or comment these out if you don't have or don't want to use an NBS production database for parsing
+  * 1611 - Change for the database location where you will be putting the parsed data